More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

-The project has been mysteriously stalled for four years.
+The project has been mysteriously stalled for nearly five years.

 According to White, lawyer Marilyn Burns — who plans to present the submission to Ottawa — assures White that she will get him out by 2018.
 White appeared hopeful, yet cautious.
 At least the man has hope — and not everyone professing their innocence has that.